JoyDore63/excel-lib-test/README.md

 ##Further work:

 I've created a CategorisedCard class by extending the Card class.
 This shows simple use of OO design which wasn't in the original exercise.
 I haven't included extensive tests as good testing is demonstrated for the Card class.

 I've created a CategorisedCardReader class by extending the CardReader class.
 This shows more OO design and code reuse.

 I've also created a new Interface allowing both card reader classes to be called from the same main method, currently in CategorisedCardReader.
-(The main in CardReader remains but could most likely be removed in a live system.)
+(The main in CardReader remains but would most likely be removed in a live system.)